fenok/react-router-typesafe-routes/README.md

 const { query: commaQuery } = myCommaRoute.parse(null, useLocation());
 ```

-If some value can't be transformed, it's simply omitted.
+If some value can't be transformed on parse, it's simply omitted.
+Because of that all parameters become optional, because it's possible to change any parameter by hand, and your code should be ready for it.

+#### Caveats

+-   `query-string` technically always lets you store nulls inside arrays, but they get converted to empty strings with certain array formats.
+It's quite tedious to type, and I doubt that anyone really needs this.
+-   `query-string` lets you stringify arrays with undefined values, omitting them.
+If you need this behaviour, you can write a custom transformer.

 ### `hash`